FAR -- Part 7

 “Planner” means the designated person or office responsible for developing and maintaining a written plan, or for the planning function in those acquisitions not requiring a written plan.

 (1) Acquisition of commercial items or, to the extent that commercial items suitable to meet the agency’s needs are not available, nondevelopmental items, to the maximum extent practicable (10 U.S.C.
 2377 and 41 U.S.C.
-251, et seq.); and
+3307.);

-(2) Full and open competition (see Part 6) or, when full and open competition is not required in accordance with Part 6, to obtain competition to the maximum extent practicable, with due regard to the nature of the supplies or services to be acquired (10 U.S.C.
-2301(a)(5) and 41 U.S.C.
-253a(a)(1)).
+(2) Full and open competition (see part 6) or, when full and open competition is not required in accordance with part 6, to obtain competition to the maximum extent practicable, with due regard to the nature of the supplies or services to be acquired (10 U.S.C.
+2305(a)(1)(A) and 41 U.S.C.
+3306(a)(1));

-(3) Selection of appropriate contract type in accordance with Part 16.
+(3) Selection of appropriate contract type in accordance with part 16; and

 (b) This planning shall integrate the efforts of all personnel responsible for significant aspects of the acquisition.
 The purpose of this planning is to ensure that the Government meets its needs in the most effective, economical, and timely manner.
 Agencies that have a detailed acquisition planning system in place that generally meets the requirements of 7.104 and 7.105 need not revise their system to specifically meet all of these requirements.

-The agency head or a designee shall prescribe procedures for --
+The agency head or a designee shall prescribe procedures for the following: --

 (a) Promoting and providing for full and open competition (see Part 6) or, when full and open competition is not required in accordance with Part 6, for obtaining competition to the maximum extent practicable, with due regard to the nature of the supplies and services to be acquired (10 U.S.C.
-2301(a)(5) and 41 U.S.C.
-253a(a)(1).
+2305(a)(1)(A) and 41 U.S.C.
+3306(a)(1)).

 (b) Encouraging offerors to supply commercial items, or to the extent that commercial items suitable to meet the agency needs are not available, nondevelopmental items in response to agency solicitations (10 U.S.C.
 2377 and 41 U.S.C.
-251, et seq.); and
+3307).

 (d) Ensuring that acquisition planners document the file to support the selection of the contract type in accordance with Subpart 16.1.